AuroraStorm-sw/Inspired-Ink/README.md

 4. After changing DEBUG from True to False, sometimes needs to change name of style.css file for the new styling to get added to the website, even after hard refreshing the webpage.
 Solution: Still debugging at time of project submission, no solution discovered in time.

+5. Account creation not fully functional on Opera Web browser, causing an 403 Forbidden error message.
+Solution: No information about this specific error has come up when searching for information online.
+The signup form comes with a csrf token.
+Unclear if the error is caused by the webpage itself or by Allauth.

 # Future implements - nice to haves